validator/grunt-html/README.md

 For fast validation, keep that in a single group, as the validator initialization takes a few seconds.

+When combined with a watching task (such as [grunt-contrib-watch][watch]), even faster validation can be achieved by starting the validator in client mode and connecting to an already-running instance of the validator in server mode.
+This removes the time required by repeated initializations.
+See the `server` option below.

 ## Options

 ### `ignore`